TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-5.markdown

         )
 ```

-When this code is executed by the test the function `os.path.abspath` is replaced at run time by the mock that we prepared there, which basically ignores the input value `self.filename` and returns the fixed value it was instructed to use.
+When this code is executed by the test the function `os.path.abspath` is replaced at run time by the mock that we prepared there, which basically ignores the input value `self.original_path` and returns the fixed value it was instructed to use.

 **Git tag:** [patch-with-context-manager](https://github.com/lgiordani/fileinfo/tree/patch-with-context-manager)